IBIC/UdallR/README.md

 ## Loading the library functions
 See this very helpful tutorial on creating an R library. https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/

-You should probably have packages `devtools` and `roxygen` installed to work with this package.
+You should probably have packages `devtools` and `roxygen2` installed to work with this package.
 From the parent working directory that contains the UdallR folder, you should do the following:

 ```R
 setwd("..")